AAChartModel/AAChartKit/README.md

 ## More graphics

 >>> * Note: The following `DEMO picture` is a `GIF dynamic picture` which has a size of around *6M*.
 If you don't see any dynamic preview, then this is because the picture resources were not fully loaded.
 In such a case please be patient and wait for the contents to finish loading.
+Maybe you need to reload this page.

 ![image](https://github.com/AAChartModel/AAChartKit/blob/master/AAChartKitDemo/ChartsDemo/AAChartKitShow.gif)